jbuckmccready/neovim_config/readme.md

 - rust/go/lua via `mason`/`mason-lsp-config` and `rustaceanvim` (thin wrapper on lsp) for lsp, `treesitter` for syntax highlighting, and `cmp` for auto-completions
 - git via `fugitive` (main git/diff operations) and `gitsigns` (indicators and blame line in editor)
-- navigation via `telescope`, `neotree`, `hop`, and lsp bindings
+- navigation via `telescope` (including on lsp symbols/info), `neotree`, `hop`, and `mini.bracketed`
-- status line via `lualine`
+- status line via `mini.statusline`

 ### External tools notes

-- you will need `alacritty` or some other decent terminal for real colors if on macOS (default terminal is too limited), I switched to `alacritty` for speed
+- you will need `alacritty` or some other decent terminal for real colors if on MacOS (default terminal is too limited), I switched to `alacritty` for speed
 - nerd font for icons can be downloaded from [here](https://www.nerdfonts.com/font-downloads) (I am currently using ZedMono), then set it in terminal settings (if using `alacritty` see the `alacritty/alacritty.toml` file for example but this is in iTerm2 UI profile settings if using iTerm2 for example)
-- theme is set to `catppuccin-mocha`, so far my favorite dark theme
+- color scheme is set to `catppuccin-mocha`, so far my favorite dark theme, I added some other popular color schemes as well
 - rust analyzer for rust lsp (`rustup component add rust-analyzer` or can probably also install via `mason` plugin)
 - `:LspInstall gopls` for go lsp, `TSInstall go` for go syntax highlighting
 - `:LspInstall lua_ls` for lua lsp, `TSInstall lua` not required currently since it's in `ensure_installed` in `treesitter.lua`